-In December 2011, SMC, through its wholly-owned subsidiary, SMHC and AAIBV, the joint venture corporation of SMHC and Padma, concluded the agreements for the purchase and acquisition of an indirect equity interest equivalent to 60% in MATES.
+In December 2011, SMC, through its wholly-owned subsidiary, SMHC, and AAIBV concluded the agreements for the purchase and acquisition of an indirect equity interest equivalent to 60% in MATES.

 MATES is subject to the guidelines and standards prescribed in the Operations & Maintenance Manual, the Basic Design and such additional regulations or standards imposed by the TRB.
 SMC SLEX and MATES executed an Operations and Maintenance Agreement ("OMA") on May 14, 2008, which was amended on May 13, 2014.
 Pursuant to the OMA, MATES is responsible for the operation and maintenance ("O&M") of the SLEX, consisting of the conduct of the 24-hour operation of SLEX and is responsible for the physical collection of toll revenues, toll monitoring and revenue validation, establishment and implementation of rules and regulations on the highway, information service and customer service programs for motorists, and traffic management.
 It is accountable for the routine maintenance of the roadway, utilities, and facilities of SLEX, and the implementation and maintenance of the systems and facilities provided by SMC SLEX.